SOPs

 The reason is almost always the same.
 They imagine SOPs as lengthy, formal documents - the kind that take days to write, sit in a folder nobody opens, and become outdated within weeks of being created.
 The cure sounds worse than the disease.

 So nothing gets documented.
 The knowledge stays in people's heads.
 The founder keeps answering the same questions.
 The team keeps improvising.
 And when someone leaves, they take a critical piece of how the business runs with them.
+This is the exact pattern we wrote about in how to fix a business that runs on the founder's memory.

 The good news is that effective SOPs do not have to be lengthy, formal, or time-consuming.
 The SOP that gets used is not the most detailed one.
 It is the simplest one that gives someone enough information to do the task correctly without asking a question.